Unlocking ecosystem building

 But I think it’s going to take work, honest conversations about what’s working, what isn’t and why, and a generous amount of care and consideration for each other.
 I invite you to join me for these conversations, to take off your everything-is-ok mask and let us in on what you’re experiencing as a change maker in your community.
 I hope that you will share your journey, that you find understanding and a sense of belonging in what your peers are experiencing, and that you’ll spread the word to your friends and colleagues.

-For now, make sure you’ll be the first to hear about what’s happening behind the scenes of The Holistic Ecosystem Builder and get notified as soon as the podcast goes live in January:
+For now, make sure you’ll be the first to hear about what’s happening behind the scenes of Ecosystems for Change and get notified as soon as the podcast goes live in January: